Quick Start Guide

 Part of what makes Encore different is the simple developer experience when building distributed systems.
 Let's look at the code to better understand how to build applications with Encore.

-🥐 Open the hello.go
+🥐 Open the hello.ts

 file in your code editor.
 It's located in the folder: your-app-name/hello/